9999years/tex-report/macros.md

                   {\string\mc@col@status{3}}}%
     }

-Note that, like `\def`'s replacement text, the second argument to `\DeclareOption` is executed later, conditionally, like a functional programming language's thunk, except the only thing the option definition does is manipulate *local* state (note they're not `\global\def`s) in the scope where the arguments are *parsed*; we don't know where that is, yet, or what that namespace will look like, though it happens to be in the top-most scope here --- and one simply has to know that `\ProcessOptions` will execute all the saved code from `\DeclareOption`s; there's no syntactic or language-level way to indicate which commands add to hooks and which commands execute hooks, even though LaTeX and expl3 provide various hook-like interfaces.
+Note that, similar to the replacement text argument of `\def`, the second argument to `\DeclareOption` is executed later, conditionally, like a functional programming language's thunk, except the only thing the option definition does is manipulate *local* state (note that the code doesn't use `\global\def`s) in the scope where the arguments are *parsed*; we don't know where that is, yet, or what that namespace will look like, though it happens to be in the top-most scope here --- and one simply has to know that `\ProcessOptions` will execute all the saved code from `\DeclareOption`s;
+there's no syntactic or language-level way to indicate which commands add to hooks and which commands execute hooks, even though LaTeX and expl3 provide various hook-like interfaces.
 (And one could observe that hooks themselves are just part of the execute/delay/scope confusions.)

+## Types

+There's another problem, as well; macro definitions are TeX's only real tool for building abstractions, and they offer no way to verify or inspect the types of arguments, leading to confusing code and difficult-to-detect bugs.

+TeX is a programming language, so (unsurprisingly) people have written large and non-trivial programs with it.
+Ultimately, these are usually in favor of typesetting text or graphics, but TeX's foundations are so weak that these programs often end up quite generic --- on CTAN one can find implementations of stacks, hashmaps, numeric arrays, and other data structures, simply because TeX lacks an easy way to represent them.

+Let's consider some examples.

+- subscripts and unbraced arguments